Research Results

 Joint research, funding, etc.

-This research is a joint research between Osaka City University and Sakai Chemical Industry Co., Ltd. In addition, it was carried out with the following financial support:
+This research is a collaborative study between Osaka City University and Sakai Chemical Industry Co., Ltd. It was conducted with the support of the funding listed below.

 Publication Information